vargalaszlo87/class-ab-amplifier/README.md

 # class-ab-amplifier
-Class AB (headphone) amplifier for FlexRadio project.
+Class AB (headphone) amplifier for FlexRadio project, but you can also use it as a standalone circuit.

 ## The circuit